The Difference Between Conscious and Subconscious Mind – Which One is More Powerful?

 1. The first 7 years of life, it learns primarily through hypnosis low EEG vibration frequency called theta.
 This frequency range is normally between 5 and 8 cycles a second.

-We were programmed to speak the language we speak, to like the food we like and to do the things the certain way.
+We were programmed to speak the language we speak, to like the food we like, and to do things a certain way.
 Our basic programs are not coming from our wishes and desires; they come from our family and other people around us.